response_process() is intended primarily for internal use in client

 response internally, for post hoc examination.
 The stored response is

-It can be accessed via the unexported function
+It can be accessed via gargle_last_response().
+A companion function

 inherit gargle's handling of non-JSON input.